'Amazon, better behave': Doing business in India requires offended-sentiment insurance

 The question is not whether the doormat or the flip-flops were offensive.
 Naturally, for many people, they clearly were.
 Taking offence also isn’t new.
 The concern, however, is that Indian authorities at the highest level decided to take offence and make public threats about them.
 Public grandstanding is tempting to politicians, as US President-Elect Donald Trump has shown, and it’s not likely to go away.

-As an Indian, I’d be within my rights to ask of my ministers and bureaucrats, if they were willing to make threats for one offensive item being sold somewhere else in the world, why just that one?
+As an Indian, I would be within my rights to ask of my ministers and bureaucrats, if they were willing to make threats for one offensive item being sold somewhere else in the world, why just that one?
 Why not all these others?
 And if I were an international company, or even an Indian one, trying to make it in this market, I might just have to be prepared to face the ire of Indian authorities anytime the “Indian sentiment” creature decides to wake up and be offended.